k-jingyang/k-jingyang.github.io/_posts/2025-10-25-loki-iouring-experiment.md

    - `open` a file, return its FD (file descriptor)
    - allocate a buffer for io_uring to write the contents to
 2. To poll the completion queue
-   - so that we can proceed to decode the buffer containing the chunk data
+   - so that we can proceed to decode the buffer containing the chunk data read
 3. To decode the chunks read from file
    - and notify the main goroutine for each chunk decoded